A nested sequence of inequivalent Rindler vacua : Universal Relic Thermality of Planckian origin: Introduction

+Thus, the consideration of the quantum fields by observers moving in weak gravitational fields will also ascribe if the equivalence principle is respected at the quantum level through the instantaneous acceleration, and it remains insensitive to the other details of the gravitational potential.

-Since $\tau_o$ parametrizes the integral curves of the boost generator, the spacetime is stationary in the Rindler coordinate time $\tau_0$.
+In order to address these questions systematically, let us consider a massless scalar field residing in the 1+1 dimensional flat spacetime described using the standard inertial coordinate chart $(t,x)$.
+The null lines $t=\pm x$, divide the spacetime into four wedges $R, F, L, P$ (Fig.\ref{fig:RindlerRindler01}).
+We introduce the Rindler coordinate frame $R_0(a_0)$, which depends on the acceleration parameter $a_0$, through the coordinates transformation $ a_0x=e^{a_0\xi_0}\cosh a_0\tau_0; \qquad a_0t=e^{a_0\xi_0}\sinh a_0\tau_0. $ Since $\tau_o$ parametrizes the integral curves of the boost generator, the spacetime is stationary in the Rindler coordinate time $\tau_0$.
 One can now expand the scalar field in terms of modes which are positive/negative frequency with respect to either the inertial time coordinate (like $\exp(\pm i \Omega t)$) or positive/negative frequency with respect to the Rindler time co-ordinate (like $\exp(\pm i\omega_0 \tau_0)$).
-These two sets of modes are related by a Bogoliubov transformation leading to the well known result that the inertial (Minkowski) vacuum state $\ket{M}$ will appear to be thermally populated by Rindler particles at a temperature $T_0 = a_0/2\pi$ \cite{Unruh1976, Birrell1982, Mukhanov-Winitzky}.
+These two sets of modes are related by a Bogoliubov transformation leading to the well known result that the inertial (Minkowski) vacuum state $\ket{0}_M$ will appear to be thermally populated by Rindler particles at a temperature $T_0 = a_0/2\pi$ \cite{Unruh1976, Birrell1982, Mukhanov-Winitzky}.
 More precisely, the expectation value of the Rindler number operator will be thermal in the inertial vacuum state.

 Consider now another Rindler-like wedge which is completely contained within the standard wedge $R_0$.
-This new wedge can be obtained by shifting the origin of coordinates to the right by a distance $\ell_1$ so that the null horizons now emanate from the event ($t=0,x=\ell_1$), as shown in Fig.\ref{fig:RindlerRindler01}.
-One can again introduce a Rindler-like coordinate system ($\tau_1,\xi_1$) in the smaller Rindler-like wedge $R_1$ with the acceleration parameter $a_1$ by the coordinate transformations:

-The inertial vacuum, $\ket{M}$, is of course translation invariant; therefore it is obvious that $\ket{M}$ will appear to be thermally populated with temperature $T_1 = a_1/2\pi$ when viewed within the wedge $R_1$.
-But the interesting question to ask is: How does the Rindler vacuum $\ket{R_0}$ of the right wedge appear in the region $R_1$?
+This new wedge can be obtained by shifting the origin of coordinates to the right by a distance $\ell_1$ so that the null horizons now emanate from the event ($t=0,x=\ell_1$), as shown in Fig. (\ref{fig:RindlerRindler01}).
+One can again introduce a Rindler-like coordinate system ($\tau_1,\xi_1$) in the new Rindler-like wedge $R_1$ with the acceleration parameter $a_1$ by the coordinate transformations: $ a_1 (x-\ell_1) = e^{a_1\xi_1}\cosh a_1\tau_1; \qquad a_1 t = e^{a_1\xi_1}\sinh a_1\tau_1. $ The inertial vacuum, $\ket{0}_M$, is of course translation invariant; therefore it is obvious that $\ket{0}_M$ will appear to be thermally populated with temperature $T_1 = a_1/2\pi$ when viewed within the wedge $R_1$.
+But the interesting question to ask is: {\it How does the Rindler vacuum $\ket{R_0}$ of the right wedge appear in the region $R_1$? }